jin0x/side-documentation/docs/posttypes.md

 ### Members
 -------------------

-This custom post types include all the team members along with their respective default (D) & custom (C) fields and is used on both headshot block and agent details bar block:
+This custom post type includes all team members along with their respective default (D) & custom (C) fields and is used on both headshot block and agent details bar block:

-* Title (D)
+* Title (D) - Used only on the admin columns to show the member that you want to edit.
-* Description (D)
+* Description (D) - Shown inside the modal of each individual member in headshots block.
 * Featured image (D)
 * First Name (C)
-* DRE (C)
+* DRE (C) - Shown inside the member card and inside the modal.
-* Position (C)
+* Position (C) - Shown inside the member card and inside the modal.
-* Phone Number (C)
+* Phone Number (C) - Shown on the headshot modal.
-* Email (C)
+* Email (C): Shown on the headshot modal.
-* Show contact button (C)
+* Show contact button (C) - Shown on agent details bar.
+Can toggle on/off and currently used on pocket listings page.
-* Show schedule button (C)

-The title is used only on the admin columns to show the member that you want to edit.
-The description of the member is shown inside the modal of each individual member in headshots block DRE and Position are both shown inside the member card and inside the modal Phone number and email are only shown at the headshot modal

-Show contact button and show schedule button is used to control on whether any of those options is visible at the agent details bar which is used on several pages like pocket listings details page.
+* Show schedule button (C) - Shown on agent details bar.
+Can toggle on/off and currently used on pocket listings page.
-Due to the fact that there are some cases where we don't have access to these options but only inside the code of the project, providing these options on a team member level is the best way to let the editor control these options.
-Please note that these two options are only shown inside the agent details bar and not in the headshots block.

 #### Testimonials
 ------------------

-This custom post types include all the testimonials along with their respective default (D) & custom (C) field which are used in testimonials small, testimonials large and testimonials compact block:
+This custom post type includes all the testimonials along with their respective default (D) & custom (C) fields which are used in testimonials small, testimonials large and testimonials compact block:

-* Main title (D)
-* Description (D)
-* Featured Image (D)
-* Title (C)
-* Client Name (C)
-* Client Info (C)
-* CTA (C)
-* Review Link (C)

-The main title is used in the admin columns section to identify which testimonial you want to edit.
+* Main title (D) - Used in the admin columns section to identify which testimonial you want to edit.

-The description acts as the testimonial review (body) and it is a text editor.
+* Description (D) - Acts as the testimonial review (body) and it is a text editor.

-Featured image is the background image shown behind the testimonial large and testimonials small block.
+* Featured Image (D) - Background image shown behind the testimonial large and testimonials small block.

-The client name and client info are simple text fields.
+* Title (C)- Simple text field.
+* Client Name (C)- Simple text field.
+* Client Info (C)- Simple text field.
+* CTA (C)- Can choose either a page from your site, an external link or a custom link.
+Have the ability to change the text, link and link target.

-CTA and Review Link are link items which you can choose either a page from your site, an external link or a custom link.
-For both these options you have the ability to change the text, link and link target.
+* Review Link (C)- Can choose either a page from your site, an external link or a custom link.
+Have the ability to change the text, link and link target.

 #### About, Community Details and Sell & Buy CPT